Gulf architecture 05/08

 A decorative arch in al-Wakra, April 1975 A decorative arch with watad in al-Wakra, April 1975

-It will be seen in many of the illustrations on these pages that the patterns used to decorate buildings were not properly set out or carved.
-For this reason I have not made accurate geometric studies of them, but have decided to use only illustrative sketches of their heads, which are set out below.
 The different shapes have been grouped in some semblance of order, but I have not made a serious attempt to categorise them other than suggest similarities.
 While some of the arches are relative coarse and inaccurate, some have a certain delicacy.
-Notice that, in the second of these two arches photographed in al-Wakra, the lower has a line scribed around the outside edge of the arch, creating a lighter effect.
+Notice that, in the second of these two arches photographed in al-Wakra, the lower has a line scribed around the outside edge of the arch, creating a lighter or more delicate effect.
 Note also that sharp points are difficult to carve or maintain over time so that it is sometimes difficult to understand how a shape might have been designed or executed.
 Bear in mind, too, that the sketches of the heads of arches shown below are not drawn to scale and may be found at different sizes and with a variety of heights to the overall shape as indicated by the sketch on the right, immediately below.

 A rectangular shape for simple panelwork